-For more information please contact: Guy Jerusalem, study coordinator for Belgium E-mail: g.jerusalem@chu.ulg.ac.be GORTEC 2006-01: A phase II study of SU11248 in patients with recurrent and/or metastatic squamous head and neck carcinoma phase II - open label - multicentre - head and neck cancer - recurrent or metastatic disease - toxicity and efficacy of sunitinib Recurrent or metastatic head and neck cancer patients will receive sunitinib, an anti-VEGFR after they fail platinum-salt chemotherapy.
+For more information please contact: Guy Jerusalem, study coordinator for Belgium E-mail: g.jerusalem@chu.ulg.ac.be GORTEC 2006-01: A phase II study of SU11248 in patients with recurrent and/or metastatic squamous head and neck carcinoma head and neck cancer - multicentre - open label - phase II - recurrent or metastatic disease - toxicity and efficacy of sunitinib Recurrent or metastatic head and neck cancer patients will receive sunitinib, an anti-VEGFR after they fail platinum-salt chemotherapy.
 Patients should have measurable lesions accessible to biopsy.
 This is the first time that such treatment is given to these patients.
 Therefore, this European multicentre phase II study examines toxicity and efficacy.